CarstenKoenig/Holidays2013/README.md

 Right now this will only produce a complete image of the well-known set - no zoom or anything.
 Like this: ![MandelbrotSetImage](./Mandelbrot/mandelbrot.png "Mandelbrot Set")

+I modified the algorithm to test the [Repa](http://hackage.haskell.org/package/repa) package - that is I tried to compute the images pixel-array in parallel.
+So far the speedupt is not that great and I guess I have to really think this through a bit more.

 ### obvious-stupid-mistakes I made
 Yes this is embarassing, but here are the most-stupid: